 Head Chef Brian Turner

-Born and raised in Southern California, chef Shawnee pursued her culinary career after high school with le cordon bleu.
-Chef Shawnee worked with Walt Disney world for her internship, soon then graduating with her associates degree in culinary arts.
+Born and raised in Southern California, Chef Shawnee pursued her culinary career after high school with Le Cordon Bleu.
+Chef Shawnee worked with Walt Disney World for her internship, then soon graduated with her associate's degree in Culinary Arts.
 She had moved back to LA to pursue her career more.
-She worked with the Magic Castle in Hollywood; starting out as just a pantry chef.
+She worked with the Magic Castle in Hollywood, starting out as just a pantry chef.

 As she moved up in the kitchen, her chef took her under his wing and began to mentor her.
 Chef Shawnee started working on the Chef's Table, which was an idea she helped introduce to the Castle.
 She soon became Jr. Sous Chef and helped lead and guide the kitchen to success every night.
 But it was the Chef's Tables and gourmet wine events where she was able to really discover her creative side.
 She was able to define who she was as a chef through these events.
 Shawnee has a mad love and passion for what she does, and everyday she continues to put that same love and passion discovered years ago into the dishes she creates today.

 I was born into the food world.
 I started learning cooking, baking and preserving as soon as I could walk from my great grandparents and grandparents from Germany, Holland, and Greece.
 Because of that, I have a high-quality, fresh, farm-to-table approach to my menus.
 As soon as I had my high school diploma in hand, I took off for the Culinary Institute of America Greystone in St Helena, CA, picking up my Baking Certificate before transferring to the main campus in Hyde Park, NY, getting my associate’s degree in Baking and Pastry.
 Shortly after graduating, I was sent to Lake Tahoe to be a pastry chef for a golf resort, furthering my skills in fine dining and plating.